The Parade Masterplan

 In order to maintain The Parade’s vibrancy and popularity as a destination for shopping as well as social and cultural experiences, it has been recognised that the public realm needs to be upgraded.
 This, together with the possibility of higher density residential and mixed use developments occurring in and around the Norwood area, has highlighted the need to refresh and revitalise The Parade and review the qualities that give The Parade its ‘sense of place’.

-Comments received from the community are critical to the development of the Masterplan.
+Comments received from the community were critical to the development of the Masterplan.
 For this reason the Council undertook three phases of consultation and engagement as part of the Project to engage the community in the development of The Masterplan.

-The information and comments on the draft concepts that the Council received as part of the Phase 1, Phase 2 and Phase 3 community consultation and engagement on The Parade Masterplan were collated and used to inform the preparation of the draft Masterplan.
+The information and comments on the draft concepts that the Council received as part of the Phase 1, Phase 2 and Phase 3 community consultation and engagement on The Parade Masterplan were collated and used to inform the preparation of the final Masterplan.

 Phase 1 – Planning The Parade Consultation (complete)